ercrema/jomonPhasesAndPopulation/README.md

 # A multi-proxy inference of Jōmon population dynamics using Bayesian phase models, residential data, and summed probability distribution of <sup>14</sup>C dates: source code, data, and scripts

-This repository contains all data and scripts required to fully reproduce all analyses presented in the following paper:
+This repository contains an updated version of the data and scripts used in the following paper.

 Crema, E.R., Kobayashi, K., 2020.
 A multi-proxy inference of Jōmon population dynamics using bayesian phase models, residential data, and summed probability distribution of <sup>14</sup>C dates.
 Journal of Archaeological Science 117, 105136.
 DOI: https://doi.org/10.1016/j.jas.2020.105136

+The original repository contained scripts based on the IntCal13 and Marine13 calibration curves and can be accessed [here](https://github.com/ercrema/jomonPhasesAndPopulation/tree/v.2.0).
+Analyses and results contained in this repository are based on the IntCal20 and Marine20 curves and contains.
+This version contains also an updated version of the function `mcsim()` as well as a new rmarkdown file with a [short tutorial](./calibrating_jomon_ceramic_phases.html) on how to use the function with different datasets.

 The main workflow is recorded in the [log.R](./log.R) file and outputs are stored as R image files located in the [R_images](./R_images) directory.